MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 ## Sign up for a free subscription

 To try Azure AI Search for free, [start a trial subscription](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A261C142F).
 The trial subscription is non-renewable, active for one month, and comes with free credits so that you can create services at no charge.
-In the United States, the credit amount is $200.
+In the United States, the credit amount is USD 200.
 Equivalent credits are available in other currencies.

 Although you can create a free search service that doesn't use up your credits, we recommend provisioning the **Basic** tier so that you can work with larger indexes, more indexes, and premium features like semantic ranking.